Logo

 Cons

-• Many premium tools sit behind paid plans.
+• Many premium tools are included in paid plans.

 • No built-in trade execution.